nclaes/matador/README.md

 ### <img src="/banner.png" width=900/>
-Automated ASIC design for TM.
+Automated ASIC and FPGA design for Tsetlin Machine Acclerators.
 The repo is organized according to the table below:

 | Repo Branch      | Description |
 | -------------------------------|----------------------------------------------------------------------------------- |